dijasila/GPAW/doc/documentation/manual.rst

 For example, "the" (most common) LDA approximation in chemistry corresponds to ``'LDA_X+LDA_C_VWN'``.

+XC functionals can also be specified as dictionaries.
+This is useful for functionals that depend on one or more parameters.
+For example, to use a stencil with two nearest neighbours for the density-gradient with the PBE functional, use ``xc={'name': 'PBE', 'stencil': 2}``.
+The ``stencil`` keyword applies to any GGA or MGGA.
+Some functionals may take other parameters; see their respective documentation pages.

 Hybrid functionals (the feature is described at :ref:`exx`) require the setups containing exx information to be generated.
 Check available setups for the presence of exx information, for example::